velezj/family-rpg-1/notes/universe.md

 # The Spirit World

 The spirit waorld was created millions of years ago and did not exist when earth began forming.
 It is in fact a "scab" that sorrounds earth.
-A buffer that is mostly magical energy meant to defend earth from the planetvore child.
+A buffer that is mostly magical energy meant to heal the younf planetvore who is in pain.
 It is the direct reaction of earth to the impact and intriccion of the planetvore gathering time magic from the earth to itself.
+The spirit world acts a sorf of "blanket" for the planetvore allowing it to stay is a sort of "hybernation" until it has healed enough that it is no longer in pain.
+A young planetvore in pain is chaotic in nature and is often aggressive towards anything it is scared of (which is most things since it is an infant).

 The spirit world is ruled over by the "Great Spirits" who were the first defenders and helped create and shape the barrier (the spirit world).
 They cultivate warriors for future defense and also actively fight to keep the planetvore from stealing all time magic.
 The spririt world is the only place on earth left with time magic, and most magic.